mrjkuhl/NSAFlood/README.md

 NSAFlood
 --------

-This directory contains the 1.2.0 release of NSAFlood
+This directory contains the 1.2.0 release of NSAFlood, hereby entitled "Spooky Agent."

 About
 -----